PPC to partner retail stores, pharmacies on cardiac health

 She added that cardiologists have found the device easy to use, cost-effective and valuable for their practice, complementing in-hospital patient management and medical research.

-Nse-Jacobs stated that the strategic partnership is a patient-centred approach to healthcare delivery as it extends access to life-saving diagnosis, reduces duplication of testing, and helps achieve improved cardiac health.
+Nse-Jacobs stated that the strategic partnership is a patient-centered approach to healthcare delivery as it extends access to live-saving diagnosis, reduces duplication of testing, and helps achieve improved cardiac health.

 PPC Healthcare has supplied, installed and maintained over 100 ultra-modern medical diagnostic and treatment equipment for private and government hospitals and has deployed medical devices that monitor the health of over 4 million Nigerians nationwide.